The Habitat

 01

-History of Narcissism
+History of narcissism

 The term “narcissism” has been in use for thousands of years.
 The ancient Greek mythological figure Narcissus was famous for his preoccupation with himself.
 Upon seeing his reflection in a lake, he fell in love with himself and eventually wasted away because he would not stop admiring the mirage.
 The field of psychoanalysis delved into narcissism in the early 1900s, and in 1914, Freud published On Narcissism: An Introduction.